microsoft/AdaptiveCards/source/dotnet/Library/AdaptiveCards.Templating/docs/AdaptiveCardsTemplate.md

 | ---- | ----------- |
 | Result | The return type of the visit operation. |

-<a name='M-AdaptiveCards-Templating-AdaptiveCardsTemplateParserBaseVisitor`1-VisitArray-AdaptiveCards-Templating-AdaptiveCardsTemplateParser-ArrayContext-'></a>
+<a name='M-AdaptiveCardsTemplateParserBaseVisitor`1-VisitArray-AdaptiveCardsTemplateParser-ArrayContext-'></a>
 ### VisitArray(context) `method`

 ##### Summary

-Visit a parse tree produced by [array](#M-AdaptiveCards-Templating-AdaptiveCardsTemplateParser-array 'AdaptiveCards.Templating.AdaptiveCardsTemplateParser.array').
+Visit a parse tree produced by [array](#M-AdaptiveCardsTemplateParser-array 'AdaptiveCardsTemplateParser.array').

 The default implementation returns the result of calling [VisitChildren](#M-Antlr4-Runtime-Tree-AbstractParseTreeVisitor`1-VisitChildren-Antlr4-Runtime-Tree-IRuleNode- 'Antlr4.Runtime.Tree.AbstractParseTreeVisitor`1.VisitChildren(Antlr4.Runtime.Tree.IRuleNode)') on `context`.